logo

 • Thomas T. Miller, Jr.

-• On August 10 1850, the Charter of the Cataraqui Cemetery Company was issued to address the needs of recent immigrants who were not members of churches.
+• On August 10 1850, the Cataraqui Cemetery in Kingston, Ontario was founded to meet the needs of recent immigrants who were not members of churches.
 The cemetery was outside the city, non-denominational, and anyone could be buried there.
-It was designed as a serene garden
+It was designed as a serene garden.

 tuller.roberta@gmail.com